Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 • Insulated water bottles for the kids

-• A small entertainment kit (tablet, books, coloring) for any quiet stretches
+• A small entertainment kit (tablet, books, coloring) for the quiet stretches

-• A travel adapter since the train cars have outlets but plug shapes vary
+• A travel adapter.
+Train cars have outlets but plug shapes vary.

-• A light jacket, since the train is air-conditioned to cool
+• A light jacket.
+The train air conditioning is set to "morgue."

 • Anti-theft crossbody bag for the Guadalajara station